Healing Hatred – Spiritual Counselling in Situations of Conflict

 Years of violent conflict and the fear it engenders have left both Israelis and Palestinians emotionally and spiritually traumatized.
 Hatred of the ‘Other’ is regarded as a normal response to the ongoing situation.
 The growing racism within Israeli society is one example of the fallout of the distress engendered by the second intifada.
 On the Palestinian side, a sense of disillusionment with the leadership and the profound feeling of futility as the sides fail to show any sign of progress have led to a growing rejection of engagement with Israelis.
 Each side is increasingly isolated and embittered and this in turn only leads to the creation of further suspicion and fear.

-A pilot program designed to begin to address that need has brought together over 40 Israelis and Palestinians, Jews, Christians and Muslims, over the last three years, for courses (from 3months long to one year long).
-The pilot courses consisted of a combination of spiritual practice, formal teaching and informal group processing.
-As part of the program, Sami Awad (HLT) added sessions in non-linear leadership training, which encourage participants to isolate their experiences of trauma in order to break the cycle of revenge and hatred.
-Course participants included both Arab and Jewish social workers, facilitators, religious leaders and youth workers from all over Israel and the Palestinian Authority.
-The feedback from the course participants has been extremely positive, and the lessons learned have come together in a new model for dialogue in a region of political conflict – with the overall goal to heal trauma and reduce fear and hatred amongst Israelis and Palestinians, allowing them to engage in a genuine process towards a just and lasting peace.
+After several pilot programs that began to address that need, we have brought together hundreds of Israelis and Palestinians, Jews, Christians and Muslims, over the last five years, for courses and weekend retreats.
+Participants included both Arab and Jewish social workers, facilitators, religious leaders and youth workers from all over Israel and the Palestinian Authority.
+The feedback from participants and evaluators has been extremely positive, and the lessons learned have come together in a new model for dialogue in a region of political conflict – with the overall goal to heal trauma and reduce fear and hatred amongst Israelis and Palestinians, allowing them to engage in a genuine process towards a just and lasting peace.
 The core of this model is a conflict-centred version of the spiritual questionnaire originally developed by HUC as part of their pastoral care program.

 There are three main differences between our new model and other dialogue practices: